Stroomversnelling/monitoring_api/README.md

 - CI integration
 - Swagger Editor integration

-These were deemed overkill or overly complex for the situation.
+These were deemed overkill for the situation.

 ## How to work with this repo
 Standard Github workflow applies.
 On top of that, the following is proposed: